fortunejs/fortune/doc/COMPONENTS.md

-# Modules
+# Components

 Fortune comes with some defaults to work out of the box, namely the NeDB adapter, JSON API serializer, and requestListener function.

 ## Adapters

-Adapters belong to class that must implement a baseline of methods that have well-defined parameters and return values.
-The adapter could be backed by anything from a text file to a distributed database, as long as it implements the adapter methods.
+Adapters must subclass and implement the contracts of the Adapter superclass.
+The adapter could be backed by anything from a text file to a distributed database, as long as it implements the contract.
 They are responsible for interpreting the options and schemas provided to it.

 | Adapter          | Maintainer     | Description                             |
 |:-----------------|:---------------|:----------------------------------------|